 Are there cut-offs for any instruments?
 Unfortunately there are a few instrument sections that have to be restricted by numbers.
 This is a number changes with the size of each band.
-Percussion students must demonstrate an ability to recognize and play back rhythms on snare as well as bells (bells look like a small keyboard that use mallets to be played).
+Percussion students must demonstrate an ability to recognize and play back rhythms and melodies on snare as well as bells (bells look like a small keyboard that use mallets to be played).
 For specific Percussion information clickHERE.

 What is summer band and orchestra and what if I cannot attend?
-Summer band takes place during the month of June.
+Summer band and orchestra takes place during the month of June.
 The main purpose of the summer program is to get students in like-instrument (violin with violin, trombone with trombone) settings.
 It is also a great opportunity for students to meet new friends before they even start 6th grade!
 If you cannot attend summer band or orchestra, it is suggested that students acquire a few private lessons before school starts in August.

 Frequently Asked Questions Parent Edition

 How can my student get involved with the Clay Performing Arts Program?
 The first step to joining the band program is to sign up for an instrument fitting (you can do so by clicking on "Try-On Registration" at the top of this page!).
 If you have a conflict with each of the try-on dates, contact Mr. Frizzi and he will be happy to set up an appointment with you and your student.

 What is an instrument fitting and do I need to be present?
 Instrument fittings take place at Clay Middle School.
 When they are finished, the student, parent and director decide which instrument would be the best fit for the student.
 Your student will designate a first and second choice at the check out following the try-on.
 Final instrument placement will be emailed at the beginning of February when try-ons are complete.
 It is highly encouraged that a parent be present.